-The appropriate visa can be applied for at the nearest Thai embassy or consulate.
-With this visa, the foreigner can then proceed with the work permit application in Thailand.
+The appropriate visa can be applied for online.
+This visa only allows entry into Thailand for a specified period.
+Once in Thailand, the foreigner can proceed with the work permit application, which is necessary to begin any work activities in the country.